dspuci-vpar/dsp-alumni-dashboard/README.md

 1. **API Credits**
    - Monitor your RapidAPI usage dashboard
    - The script will stop if credits are exhausted
-   - Consider upgrading your plan if you need more requests
+   - If you need more requests, just make new RapidAPI accounts and update the keys

 2. **Data Backup**
    - Always keep a backup of `db.xlsx`